 Coherent with the Platform: Follow existing design patterns for speed of execution and outsource existing functions.

-Supports large teams: Allow information to be communicated async. , Supports bulk actions for larger volumes
+Supports large teams: Allow the information to be communicated async. , Supports bulk actions for larger volumes

 Invoice can be divided into three parts: Invoice Details, Vendor Details and Amount Details.
 Once all these details are reviewed, we can move to payout creation.

-We decided to have a split screen UI, so that user can upload and cross-check details from the invoice.
-Here are couple of iterations we tried to work with:
+We decided to have a split-screen UI so that users can upload and cross-check details from the invoice.
+Here are a couple of iterations we tried to work with: